TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GuidelinesIntegrators/AccessPrivileges/Index.rst

 Remove unused extensions and other code
 """""""""""""""""""""""""""""""""""""""

-TYPO3 distinguishes between "imported" and "loaded" extensions.
+TYPO3 CMS distinguishes between "imported" and "loaded" extensions.
 Imported extensions exist in the system and are ready to be integrated into TYPO3 but they are not installed yet.
 Loaded extensions are available for being used (or are being used automatically, depending